 If your hip dips are causing you a lot of distress – you can consider hip dip surgery.

 This is a procedure where fat Is taken from another part of your body and re-located near your outer thighs – in an area known as the trochanter.

 There have been reports that your body could ultimately redistribute that fat, making the surgery temporary.

-I generally don’t recommend this, as hip dips are natural, and you are still beautiful with or without them!
+I generally don’t recommend getting a surgical procedure, as hip dips are natural, and you are still beautiful with or without them!

 Are Hip Dips Attractive?

 Beauty is always in the eye of the beholder.
-Some people find them attractive, while others find them unappealing.
+Some people find their curves attractive, while others find them unappealing.